 Sometimes it takes an almost superhuman effort to understand government press releases.
 A case in point is one that was released in June 2021.
 It is entitled Government announces simplified tax reporting for self-employed and small businesses.
 After delving into the detail, it turned out to be an announcement about something called ‘Basis Period Reform’.
 If you are self-employed, a sole trader or in a partnership – and your accounting year isn’t the same as the tax year – you need to understand what this reform entails.

-What are current ‘basis period’ rules?
+What were the old ‘basis period’ rules?

 A ‘basis period’ is the period of the year during which a business pays tax.
 It is normally the same as the tax year (i.e. 6th April to 5th April the following year).